hperrin/svelte-material-ui/form-field/README.md

 # Svelte Material UI - Form Field

-FormField is used as a wrapper to align an input and its label.
+A wrapper to align an input and its label.

 MDC Form Fields make the Input/Label RTL-aware and also activates a ripple effect.

-See [MDC Form Fields](https://material.io/develop/web/components/input-controls/form-fields/) for more information on API and Sass styling.
+See [MDC Form Fields](https://material.io/develop/web/components/input-controls/form-fields/) for more information on API and Sass mixins.

 See [the Sass variable file](https://github.com/material-components/material-components-web/blob/master/packages/mdc-form-field/_variables.scss) for styling variables.